BeaniumMC/community/README.md

-# Beanium Community Discussions
+# Beanium Community

-Feel free to share your feedback here.
+Feel free to share your feedback [in our Discord server](https://discord.beanium.net).

 The repository for most of Beanium's community information on GitHub.